apostrophecms/login-hcaptcha/README.md

 This login verification module adds a [hCaptcha](https://hcaptcha.com) check when any user logs into the site.

+## TODO:

+- fix content type security error
+- fix sitekey error
+- make it work on login form
+- make it work on other forms? (pass hcaptcha options to @apostrophecms/form/index.js?)

 ## Installation

 To install the module, use the command line to run this command in an Apostrophe project's root directory: